LucDupAtGitHub/PDBP/README.md

 Expect frequent changes.
 In the file Changes.md, we describe some of the more important changes.

+### Note

+The code has been refactored a bit (still needs a bit of cleanup as well).
+The documentation is, temporarily, not 100% in sync with the refactored code.

 ## Introduction

 When writing an introduction it is challenging to find the right balance between providing *too many details* or *too few details*.
 This introduction provides many details.
 It is perfectly fine to read it diagonally.